 Post-Thanksgiving Learning: All instruction after Thanksgiving break will be conducted online.
 Students will have the option to 1) stay on campus over the Thanksgiving break, 2) leave for break and remain off campus to finish courses remotely or 3) leave for break and return to campus to finish the fall semester.
-If students do return to campus, they will be required to individually pay for a COVID-19 test.
+If students do return to campus, they will be required to take a COVID-19 test.
 No room and board refunds will be issued for students who decide to finish the final weeks of the semester from home.

 Online Classes: If a student has health or safety concerns related to returning to campus this fall, a selection of online classes will be offered.
 Many of the courses will include a synchronous component along with students engaged in face-to-face instruction.
 In order to enhance our online teaching, faculty members have been participating in additional training for online instruction.
 Students will need to reach out to the Academic Affairs office to apply for this option.
 Contact them at email@example.com or 417-667-6333 ext.
 2128.

 Thermal Scanning and Thermometers: The College is purchasing a thermal scanner to be installed at the entrance of Raney Dining Room.
 During lunch service, students will have their temperatures checked when they enter.
-Students who are above CDC recommendations for temperature will be given a carry-out option to take with them and monitored for further symptoms.
+Students who are above CDC recommendations for temperature (100.4 degrees) will be given a carry-out option to take with them and monitored for further symptoms.